calimero-network/calimero-sdk-js/docs/api-reference.md

 ### @Init

-Marks a static method as the contract initializer.
+Marks a static method as the service initializer.

 ```typescript
 @Init